![]() |

 vcpkg won't always automatically rebuild everything it needs to rebuild after making this change.
 To force a rebuild, delete the following:

-To specify a particular compiler, you can use vcvarsall.bat
+To specify a particular compiler, you can use vcvarsall.bat:

 Note that you must do this from a CMD prompt, not from PowerShell.
-But you can run PowerShell afterward by invoking pwsh
+But you can run PowerShell afterward by invoking pwsh or powershell.

 You can also specify the compiler version on the CMake command-line: